mrvisser/case-config/README.md

 `Config` objects, which is analogous to dealing with a heterogeneous `Map` of `Map`s.

-There isn't much to it, so here are some exampels:
+There isn't much to it, so here are some examples:

 ## Example 1: Get a required String